Gabapentin Dosage Guide as per Renal Function

 Possible Side Effects:

-- Common: Dizziness, sleepiness, swelling in hands or feet.
+- Common: Dizziness, sleepiness, fatigue, swelling in hands or feet.

-- Toxicity Signs: Feeling very dizzy, confused, or having trouble breathing.
+- Toxicity Signs: Double vision, confusion, or having trouble breathing.

 - Managing Side Effects: If you feel bad, tell your doctor.
 They might change your dose.